How To Trim Dog Nails: A Step-By-Step Guide

 Finally, pet owners can ensure that they are cutting the nails appropriately simply by paying attention to the shape of the nail.
-The underside of the nail should form a triangle area.
+The underside of the nail should form a triangular area.
 Above all, go slowly.
-You can always cut more nail, but there is no going back if too much is cut off.
+You can always cut more of the nail, but there is no going back if too much is cut off.

 What to Do if You Cut Nails Too Short

-The main thing that most pet owners fear when cutting their dog's nails is what happens if you cut too deep.
+The main thing that most pet owners fear when cutting their dog's nails is what happens if you cut too much.
 First, we urge our readers to really try to avoid this.
-Always cut the minimum off and go from there depending if you need to cut more.
+Always cut the minimum off and then determine if you need to cut more.
 However, we know that accidents happen.
 Here's what to have on hand in case you cut your dog's nails too short.

 1. Styptic Powder

-Professional groomers and veterinarians commonly use a substance called styptic powder to help stop bleeding from cutting nails, minor cuts, and scratches.
+Professional groomers and veterinarians commonly use a substance called styptic powder to help stop bleeding from nails, minor cuts, and scratches.
 Styptic powder not only stops bleeding but also serves as an antiseptic, helping to prevent infections and making it safe to use.
-Additionally, styptic powder contains an ingredient called Benzocaine which serves as an anesthetic and helps to reduce pain.
-(Again, cutting into the "quick" will not only cause bleeding, but also a significant amount of pain) Pet owners can use a cotton ball to apply the styptic powder to their dog's paw pad and toenail in order to help stop the bleeding as well as reduce the immediate pain.
+Additionally, some styptic powders may contain an ingredient called benzocaine which serves as an anesthetic and helps to reduce pain.
+(Again, cutting into the "quick" will not only cause bleeding, but also a significant amount of pain) Pet owners can use their fingers, a cotton ball or q-tip to apply the styptic powder to their dog's paw pad and toenail in order to help stop the bleeding as well as reduce the immediate pain.

 2. Styptic Pencil

 Additionally, styptic pencils are often used to apply the exact amount of powder to the dog's nail, cut, or scratch.
-While styptic pencils may prove to be an easier method of applying the powder, we want to warn our readers that the pencils contain silver nitrate which can cause a stinging sensation.
+While styptic pencils may prove to be an easier method of applying the powder, we want to warn our readers that the pencils may cause an initial stinging sensation.
+The main ingredient in the pencil is anhydrous aluminum sulfate, which constricts the blood vessels to stop the bleeding.
 Keeping that in mind, styptic pencils may not be your best bet if your dog is already nervous about having their nails cut.

 3. Bar of Soap